Pirates vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 Pirates Betting Records & Stats

-- The Pirates have come away with 12 wins in the 23 contests they have been listed as the underdogs in this season.
+- The Pirates have been underdogs in 24 games this season and have come away with the win 12 times (50%) in those contests.

-- This season, Pittsburgh has won seven of its 14 games, or 50%, when it's the underdog by at least +120 on the moneyline.
+- Pittsburgh is 7-8 this season when entering a game as the underdog by +120 or more on the moneyline.

-- The Pirates have an implied victory probability of 45.5% according to the moneyline set by sportsbooks for this matchup.
+- The Pirates have an implied victory probability of 45.5% according to the moneyline set for this matchup.

-- Pittsburgh's games have gone over the total in 16 of its 32 chances.
+- Pittsburgh and its opponents have hit the over in 16 of its 33 games with a total this season.

 - The Pirates have played just one game with a spread this season and covered in that contest.